Pennsylvania

 St. George: the church of blue-collar Lithuanians

 St. George Lithuanian church (3580 Salmon Street) has two floors, the first of them built for a school and still used as such.
 Non-Lithuanian kids predominate now, but the entrance still has Vytis (the Lithuanian Coat of Arms) on it and there are other Lithuanian details inside.
-Stations of the cross have Lithuanian inscriptions, there is a medal to the king Jogaila and much more.
+Stations of the cross have Lithuanian inscriptions, there is a medal to the Lithuanian king Jogaila and much more.

-The St. George church building was erected in 1920, with school being preferred to a tower.
+The St. George church building was erected in 1920, with the school being preferred to a tower.
 The former church building stands nearby, now serving as a parish hall.

 Traditionally, St. George church used to be frequented by the blue-collar Lithuanian workers (in contrast to St. Andrew, which was a domain of intellectuals, especially the Soviet-Genocide-refugees).
 Therefore, it is the most modest among the three Philadelphia Lithuanian churches.
-Still, it has nice Lithuanian-donated stained glass windows with donors names under them.
+Still, it has nice Lithuanian-donated stained glass windows with donors' names under them.

 Vilna Congregation (Vilnius synagogue) in Philadelphia